Embedded-Systems-2324/VeSPA/README.md

-# VeSPA w/ Pipeline
+# VeSPA Peripheral

-This branch contains just the VeSPA CPU with pipeline.
-It is still in a very early development stage.
+This README is a template for a VeSPA SoC peripheral.
+Please edit acordingly to your peripheral.